Offering unique exposure at competitive prices: Coinbase Global Inc. (COIN) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Coinbase Global Inc. (NASDAQ:COIN) dipped -0.41% to close Monday’s market session at $62.70, lower as compared to yesterday’s close.
-The stock price fluctuated between $59.42 and $63.62 throughout the trading session with the volume trading being 7307606 shares, which represented a significant variation when compared to the three months average volume of 16.05 million shares.
-The firm’s stock price fluctuated -6.52% within the last five trades and 33.35% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -64.69% in the last 6 months and -44.37% was subtracted to its value over the previous 3 months.
-COIN stock is trading at a margin of 5.29%, 3.05% and -65.03% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Coinbase Global Inc. (NASDAQ:COIN) raised 4.67% to close Friday’s market session at $93.05, higher as compared to yesterday’s close.
+The stock price fluctuated between $86.52 and $98.87 throughout the trading session with the volume trading being 24800207 shares, which represented a significant variation when compared to the three months average volume of 17.08 million shares.
+The firm’s stock price fluctuated 47.79% within the last five trades and 61.94% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -48.68% in the last 6 months and -18.56% was subtracted to its value over the previous 3 months.
+COIN stock is trading at a margin of 45.74%, 51.09% and -46.95% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Coinbase Global Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?